paulowender/portfolio/tasks.md

 - [x] Implement React Query for more robust data fetching
 - [x] Add SEO optimization for the landing page
 - [ ] Implement analytics to track conversion rates
+- [ ] Deploy to production server using Docker

 ### AI Integrations